Home / Advertising & PPC / ACoS vs ROAS: Which Metric Should Amazon Sellers Really Track?

 In this scenario, your breakeven ACoS is 20%.
 Your goal is to keep your target ACoS well below that number to make sure every ad-driven sale actually puts money in your pocket.

 When your margins are thin, a sky-high ROAS means nothing if ACoS is eating up all your profit.
-ACoS is the guardrail that keeps you from accidentally paying Amazon to sell your own products.
+ACoS is the guardrail that keeps you from paying Amazon.

 Managing Established Products